-The ‘Mandate of Heaven’ in democratic civilizations is more multifaceted.
-On the surface, the top are still the politicians — left or right!
-However, when the ‘Mandate’ is lost, it is not only that the top and base are at odds with each other; there are also large ideological schisms in the base.
+The Mandate of Heaven in democratic civilizations is more multifaceted.
+On the surface, the top are still the politicians — left and right!
+However, when the Mandate is lost, it is not only that the top and base are at odds with each other; there are also large schisms in the base.
 This makes compromise between politicians at the top less possible.
 After all, they take their cues from the base.
-Each faction believes it knows the truth.
-This exemplifies the disease chapter 71 warns us about: Realizing I don’t’ know is better; not knowing this knowing is disease.
+Each faction believes it knows best… A disease chapter 71 warns us of, Realizing I don’t’ know is better; not knowing this knowing is disease.
 What a mess!
 See also, Democracy as Myth, p.177.

 Not knowing this knowing augments natural ignorance